jakebailey/dr/README.md

 Which shows the input and output after parsing and generating the regex, as well as various examples of matching a common expression.

+In addition to those rules described in class, I've also added a rule for `.` (any), which accepts any single character, although, it could have been represented by `(!a+a)`.